gwuniversity/attack_range/docs/source/Attack_Range_Config.md

   crowdstrike_logs_access_key_id: ""
   crowdstrike_logs_secret_access_key: ""
   crowdstrike_logs_sqs_url: ""
-# All these fields are needed to automatically deploy a Crowdstrike Agent and ingest Crowdstrike Falcon logs into the Splunk Server.
+  # All these fields are needed to automatically deploy a CrowdStrike Agent and ingest CrowdStrike Falcon logs into the Splunk Server.
-# See the chapter Crowdstrike Falcon in the docs page Attack Range Features.
+  # See the chapter CrowdStrike Falcon in the docs page Attack Range Features.

   carbon_black_cloud: "0"
-  # Enable/Disable VMWare Carbon Black Cloud log forwarding to Splunkby setting this to 1 or 0.
+  # Enable/Disable VMWare Carbon Black Cloud log forwarding to Splunk by setting this to 1 or 0.

   carbon_black_cloud_company_code: ""
   carbon_black_cloud_s3_bucket: ""